 Care-Tech® Laboratories, Inc. Suspends Manufacturing and Distribution of OTC Drug Products

 Neither FDA nor Care-Tech® is aware of any reports of injury or illness related to the use of these products, and FDA has not requested that previously distributed product be recalled.
-“The company is committed to ensuring that each of its products reflects the highest standards of safety and purity,” says John C. Brereton, Predsednik.
-“For over 100 letih, patient safety has been Care-Tech® Laboratories’ first and foremost commitment.
+“The company is committed to ensuring that each of its products reflects the highest standards of safety and purity,” says John C. Brereton, Prezidanto.
+“For over 100 Jaroj, patient safety has been Care-Tech® Laboratories’ first and foremost commitment.
 And I can assure you, it remains so today.”

 The company intends to update its customers as further information becomes available.